CASR-HKU/CasrPage/content/authors/yizhao-gao/_index.md

 email: ""

 interests:
-- low latency inference hardware architecture for Convolutional Neural Network
-- DNNs low precision training
-- image-based single cell classification in flow cytometry
+- Hardware/Software Codesign
+- Event-based Vision
+- Sparse Computation
+- Reconfigurable Computing

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Grad Students

 ---

-Maolin Wang received his B.Eng. degree from Tsinghua University and Ph.D. from the University of Hong Kong.
-His research focuses on efficient hardware architectures and algorithms for Deep Neural Networks(DNNs).
+Yizhao Gao is a PhD student at the University of Hong Kong (HKU) under the supervision of Dr. Hayden Kwok-Hay So.
+He received his bachelor's degree at the University of the Chinese Academy of Sciences (UCAS).
+His research interests are in Hardware/Software co-design for efficient AI applications.
+Currently, he is working on designing novel hardware architecture for accelerating sparse data computation, e.g. event camera and point cloud.